 Molecules vibrating in exact synchrony maintain a coherence that is usually lost in the molecular bustle of a normal cell.
 The timing of the synchrony must be almost perfect to produce this quantum effect, so how do photosynthetic bacteria do it?

-Orchestrated coherence theory (Orch OR) argues that brain microtubules unify the brain, making it a quantum computer that processes information in a way that classical processing can’t (Penrose & Hameroff, 2017).
-Critics note that while microtubules enable coherence at cell timescales, the time scale of human consciousness is many orders of magnitude greater (Jedlicka, 2017).
+Orchestrated coherence theory (Orch OR) argues that brain microtubules unify the brain to make it a quantum computer that processes information in a way that classical processing can’t (Penrose & Hameroff, 2017).
+Critics note that while microtubules enable coherence at cell timescales, the time scale of human consciousness is orders of magnitude greater (Jedlicka, 2017).
 Microtubules also don’t explain why some brain events are conscious and others aren’t (Baars & Edelmann, 2012).
 Comatose brains have as many microtubules as normal ones, so why aren’t they conscious?
 About half the human brain doesn’t support consciousness directly but nerves in these regions contain just as many microtubules.

 Penrose and Hameroff make a good case for consciousness at the cell scale based on a tubulin decoherence time of 10-13 seconds (Tegmark, 2000) but even their 10-6 seconds best estimate is too brief for human consciousness (Penrose & Hameroff, 2017) p27.
 Tubulin-based entanglement may enable cell consciousness but it isn’t enough for human consciousness.